 Accommodations & Services

-Kutztown University is committed to providing accessible programs, services, and activities, and provides reasonable accommodations to individuals registered with the Disability Services Office (DSO).
-Click here for more information about requesting accommodations.
+Kutztown University is committed to providing accessible programs, services, and activities, as well as reasonable accommodations to individuals registered with the Disability Services Office (DSO).
+Click here for more Information about Requesting Accommodations.

 - Extended Test Time

 - Distraction Reduced Testing Environment